anjali22-lgtm/System-Design/core_Features.md

 Example: Spotify uses multi-region deployments to ensure their music streaming service remains highly available and responsive to users all over the world, regardless of where they are located.

+2.Availabilty:
+Availability refers to the proportion of time a system is operational and accessible when required.
+It is usually expressed as a percentage, indicating the system's uptime over a specific period.

+The formal definition of availability is:
+Availability = Uptime / (Uptime + Downtime)

+Uptime: The period during which a system is functional and accessible.

+Downtime: The period during which a system is unavailable due to failures, maintenance, or other issues.

-2.Reliability-In simple terms, reliability is the ability of a system to perform its intended function consistently over time.
+3.Reliability-In simple terms, reliability is the ability of a system to perform its intended function consistently over time.
 A reliable system is one that:

 Remains operational: It continues to work even when parts of it fail.